mfem/PyMFEM/README.md

 ## Install
 ```
+pip install mfem                    # binary install is available only on linux platforms (Py36-39)
 pip install mfem --no-binary mfem   # install serial MFEM + wrapper
 ```
 The setup script accept various options.
 TO use it, please download